gdhpsk/LRRBot/README.md

 This part will be going by number order, so I will list all the steps in order.

 #1.
+(Skip to step 4 if you already made a bot) In Discord Developer Portal, Press on New Application (name it whatever you'd like).
+#2.
+Go to the bot tab, and make it a bot.
+#3.
+Make sure you keep your token secret and with you, you will need it later in this tutorial.
+#4.
 Download [Visual Studio Code](https://code.visualstudio.com/) and [Node.js](https://nodejs.org/en/) (download the one recommended for most users).<br />
-#2.
+#5.
 Download all the code on this repository, put it in a folder if it already isnt in one, and then open it up in Visual Studio Code. <br/>
-#3.
+#6.
 Review the parts earlier in this file, and make those changes on yours.<br/>
-#4.
+#7.
 In the .env file, make a new entry called token. this is where your bot token will go.
 Ex: token=yourtoken.<br/>
-#5.
+#8.
 In your Visual Studio Code terminal, run node . or node index.js, and there you go!<br/>
-#6. if you want to host the bot on heroku like I did, watch this [video](https://www.youtube.com/watch?v=zKfjR_xwLm4).
+#9. if you want to host the bot on heroku like I did, watch this [video](https://www.youtube.com/watch?v=zKfjR_xwLm4).

 # Have fun experimenting!
 Ask any questions on discord (gdhpsk#0001)